Divya1patle/youtube_clone/README.md

 # youtube_clone
-Hi, I am going to build our most popular apps which is youtube clone.
+Hi, I am going to build our most popular apps which is youtube clone from scratch.